christopheradams/plug_rest/README.md

 and a Module that will handle all the callbacks on the Resource.

 You can also use the `match` macros from `Plug.Router`.
-In the example above, we match on all routes with `_` and return a `404` response in case none of the above routes matched.
+This provides an escape hatch to bypass the REST mechanism for a particular route and send a Plug response manually.

+If no routes match, the PlugRest will send a response with a `404` status code to the client automatically.

 #### Dynamic path segments